-- Have a tie to the storm event; - Located in MID areas; - Benefit to low-income area populations within a delineated service area; - Serve disadvantaged communities that were economically distressed prior to the storm events; - An eligible activity; and - Activity can be completed within funding timeline.
+- Have a tie to the storm event or meet the definition of Mitigation; - Located in MID areas; - Benefit to low- and moderate-income persons; - An eligible activity; and - Activity can be completed within funding timeline.

-A. TIE TO THE STORM
+A. TIE TO THE STORM AND MITIGATION ACTIVITIES